petermarkley/tollerus/docs/user/initial-setup/auto-inflection.md

 | `.$` | *none* | Removes one character from the **end** of the source string | Hyphen at end of prefix |
 | `(?<=.).$` | *none* | Removes one character from the end **only if** the source string is longer than 1 character | Avoids zero-length output |

 You can also directly insert phonemic or native characters into the RegEx pattern if you want the match to depend on specific characters.
-This system should be theoretically capable of representing almost any conceivable morphosyntactic rules in a conlang.
+This system should be theoretically capable of representing a large majority of conceivable morphosyntactic rules in a conlang.
+(Some notable exceptions are [infixes](https://en.wikipedia.org/wiki/Infix) and [circumfixes](https://en.wikipedia.org/wiki/Circumfix).)

 ### Repeat for each inflection row